peteamiri/Tutorials/Network/VPN/README.md

 Virtual Private Network (VPN) encrypts the network traffic to protect the online identity, hide IP address, and protect the transient daya.
 VPN uses real-time encryption and sends the data over a secure virtual tunnel provides data protection and anonymity.

+The VPN extends a private network across the public network.

 ## Protocols of VPN